-The result is a convergence of these two signals (see Figure 77), which allows an instantaneous increase in switching frequency during the positive load transient event.
-In summary, a positive load step causes V{OUT} to transient down, which causes COMP to transient up and therefore shortens the off time.
-This resulting increase in frequency during a positive load transient helps to quickly bring V{OUT} back up in value and within the regulation window.
+The result is a convergence of these two signals (see Figure 78), which allows an instantaneous increase in switching frequency during the positive load transient event.
+In summary, a positive load step causes V{OUT} to transient down, which causes COMP to transient up and, therefore, shortens the off time.
+This resultant increase in frequency during a positive load transient helps to quickly bring V{OUT} back up in value and within the regulation window.

 Similarly, a negative load step causes the off time to lengthen in response to V{OUT} rising.
-This effectively increases the inductor demagnetizing phase, helping to bring V{OUT} to within regulation.
+This effectively increases the inductor demagnetizing phase, helping to bring V{OUT} within regulation.
 In this case, the switching frequency decreases, or experiences a foldback, to help facilitate output voltage recovery.

-Because the ADP1872/ADP1873 has the ability to respond rapidly to sudden changes in load demand, the recovery period in which the output voltage settles back to its original steady state operating point is much quicker than it would be for a fixed-frequency equivalent.
-Therefore, using a pseudo-fixed frequency, results in significantly better load transient performance than using a fixed frequency.
+Because the ADP1882/ADP1883 can respond rapidly to sudden changes in load demand, the recovery period in which the output voltage settles back to its original steady state operating point is much quicker than it would be for a fixed-frequency equivalent.
+Therefore, using a pseudo-fixed frequency results in significantly better load transient performance than using a fixed frequency.